 I went to school for education, but only for general courses (except math, which I’m terrible at).

-I am unsure what I should do for a career.
+I am unsure of what I should do for a career.

 I thought about a teaching career, but I have always been worried about my nervousness and anxiety problem and I have learned I might not have the patience for a teaching career.

-I enjoy photography, but do not want to travel.
-I am good with office type things, but have no idea what career I would choose for that or what program within school I should choose.
+I enjoy photography but do not want to travel.
+I am good with office-type things but have no idea what career I would choose for that or what program within the school I should choose.

-I'm drawing a blank and I feel behind, because I am 25 with no college degree. :(Simon’s Reply
+I’m drawing a blank and I fell behind because I am 25 with no college degree. 🙁

 If you have been thinking about a teaching career for a while, then it may be something worth investigating further.